nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

 - Docker
 - AWS Environment
 - GitHub Actions (CI/CD)
-- Cloud Formation Infrastructure as Code (IaC) tools
+- Cloud Formation Infrastructure as Code (IaC)
 - App Store and Play Store for a React Native application

 Each repository must handle four different branches, namely development, stage, production, and features.
 The development branch should be linked to the development environment, while the stage branch should be linked to the stage environment, and the production branch should be linked to the production environment.